benrr101/node-taglib-sharp/docs/classes/mpegaudiofile.md

 # Class: MpegAudioFile

-This class extends {@link NonContainerFile} to provide tagging and properties support for MPEG-1, MPEG-2, and MPEG-2.5 audio files.
+This class extends {@link SandwichFile} to provide tagging and properties support for MPEG-1, MPEG-2, and MPEG-2.5 non-containerized audio files.

 **`remarks`** A [Id3v1Tag](id3v1tag.md) and [Id3v2Tag](id3v2tag.md) will be added automatically to any file
     that doesn't contain one.
 This change does not affect the file until it is saved and can be